aidenbell1/INST377-Final_Project/README.md

+# INST377-Final_Project
+Here is the entire codebase for our semester final project.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).